Top 5+ Best Mountain Bikes Under 1000 (Updated November 2018)

 The right frame size is more important than anything else.
 No matter how fast or durable the bike is, you cannot ride it for long if it’s not your size.

-However, don’t put your trust entirely on the manufacturers’ sizes.
+However, do not put your trust entirely on the manufacturers’ sizes.
 This brand’s large can be another’s medium.
 Each one of them has their size chart.
 Read more: Bike Size Chart: How to choose the Right Bicycle

 In this case, measuring by yourself is the best way to ensure you land the most suitable mountain bike.